Midtrans/advanced-faq-site/faq-general.md

 ### How long is Gopay tranaction will be available to be paid after being created (after pending transaction status)?
 By default expiry for Gopay transaction is 15 minutes.
 However this can be customized by sending additional JSON parameter during transaction creation.
 Merchant can send `custom_expiry` ([Core API](https://api-docs.midtrans.com/#charge-features)) or `expiry` ([Snap API](https://snap-docs.midtrans.com/#json-objects)) parameter.

-It is **not recommended to set expiry below 15 minutes**, because Midtrans' expiry scheduler only reliably expire transaction with 15 minutes or more expiry.
-If merchant want the transaction to expire less than 15 minutes, they can utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) instead.
+It is **not recommended to set expiry below 15 minutes**, because Midtrans' expiry scheduler only reliably expire transaction with 15 minutes or more expiry, 15 minutes is also might be subject to some delay on batch processing of periodic expire transactions.
+If merchant want the transaction to expire in real time or less than 15 minutes, they can utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) instead.
 Which merchant can trigger at anytime on a `pending` transaction.

 ### Can merchant retrieve/store Gopay deeplink url in mobile app?
 For Snap payment product: